andre-urbani/Project-4/README.md

 ### Wins

-- Being able to create the 'node' page functionality exaclty as we had envisioned it at the planning stage
+- Being able to create the 'node' page functionality exactly as we had envisioned it at the planning stage
 - Building the back end using Python and Django, a language and framework we had only been introduced to a week prior to the beginning of the project.
 This encouraged us to learn as we built
 - Improving on my knowledge of React

 ### Challenges

 - Coming up with a solution to allow the user to go back to the previous artist they clicked on.
-Once I had figured this out the actual code was fairly straightforward
+Once I had figured this out the coding process was fairly straightforward
 - The relatively new syntax used in Python and therefore adapting myself to this language
 - There were some challenging aspects of the CSS design, as it was difficult to implement exactly what I wanted in terms of animations of the nodes